 The Process of Polishing

-Once you have all the items required for polishing, you can follow the steps below:
+Once you have all the items required for polishing, you can follow the steps below for polishing a raw wood:

 Whether you are polishing the piece of wood for the first time or if you intend to repolish a piece of wood, you cannot apply the colour directly.
 First, you have to smooth the surface with sandpaper.